lmmx/page-dewarp/README.md

 ## Dependencies

-Python 3.9+ and NumPy, SciPy, SymPy, Matplotlib and OpenCV are required to run `page-dewarp`.
+Python 3.9+ and NumPy, SciPy, SymPy, Matplotlib, OpenCV, and msgspec are required to run `page-dewarp`.

 ## Background